informatica-unica/ocaml-challenge/README.md

 # OCaml exercises by difficulty level

-To work on exercises from a local repository, read the [instructions](setup-git).
+It is suggested to work on exercises using a local installation of OCaml.
+- Read the [instruction](install-ocaml) to install OCaml on your machine;
+- Read the [instructions](setup-git) to keep your solutions to the exercises on a local repository synchronized with github.

 ## Level 1